thecookingsenpai/Spin/README.md

 This way you are using the included code to get the html of an element with the specified HTML id field.
 The response is managed by the parse_message method that is triggered each time a message from main is received.

-As you already know your message_id, you can use the check_response method to determine when the response is ready without blocking the script, as shown in the worker_template.js example:
+As you already know your message_id, you can use the check_response method to determine which is the response of the main process:

     ```javascript
-    check_response(message_id, callback_method);
+    let response = check_response(message_id, callback_method);
     ```

 Take into account that callback_method can be any method ( with or without parameters ) that you want to define.
 The only requirement is accepting a first parameter with the message id as check_response will pass it to the method.
 Having the response stored into messages_awaiting, you can do something like this: